 Dr Amy Sargeant, British Cinema – London on Film

 studied at the Universities of Cambridge, London, and Bristol.
 Formerly a production designer in film and television, she is currently reader in film at the University of Warwick.
 She has written extensively on British cinema, being the co-editor of British Historical Cinema (Routledge, 2002) and the author of British Cinema: A Critical History (BFI, 2005).

 Brooke Sheldon, Program Coordinator

-is a freelance theatre practitioner.
-She has worked with the Royal Shakespeare Company (RSC) for over 15 years as an education associate.
+Freelance theatre practitioner Mandie Wright has worked with the Royal Shakespeare Company (RSC) for over 15 years as an education associate.
 Recently, her role has included creating interactive web site resources (RSC Exploring Shakespeare), project-managing the RSC Teaching Shakespeare—Time for Change campaign leading to the current Stand Up for Shakespeare manifesto, and programming and leading the RSC Summer School and extension courses.
 In addition to a range of work with actors and other practitioners covering live events, recording work, and written projects she has also directed adult and undergraduate theatre studies, performing arts, and women’s studies courses.
-She is drama consultant for the University of Worcester Post-Graduate Teacher Education Program.
+She is a drama consultant for the University of Worcester Post-Graduate Teacher Education Program.
 Latest publication: Teaching Drama: How to Be a Brilliant English Teacher (Routledge, 2005).